-Forty-seven bird species have been detected during five-minute bird counts carried out in Wellington City parks and reserves between 2011 and 2020, including one species (kawau paka / little shag, Phalacrocorax melanoleucos) that was detected for the first time in 2020.
-A full list of the 47 bird species detected, along with their current national and regional New Zealand Threat Classification rankings, can be found in Appendix One of this report.
+Forty-eight bird species have been detected during five-minute bird counts carried out in Wellington City parks and reserves between 2011 and 2021, including one species (peihana / common pheasant, Phasianus colchicus) that was detected for the first time in 2021.
+A full list of the 48 bird species detected, along with their current national and regional New Zealand Threat Classification rankings, can be found in Appendix One of this report.

-Of these 47 bird species, 23 are typically found in native forest habitats, including 16 native or endemic species and seven introduced and naturalised species.
-The remaining 24 bird species recorded during these counts are marine, coastal or open country species such as kororā / little penguin (Eudyptula minor), tōrea tai / variable oystercatcher and kāhu / swamp harrier (Circus approximans) and are not included in any of the individual species analyses reported below.
-Among the 16 native or endemic bird species recorded during these counts, one is ranked as 'Nationally Vulnerable', two are ranked as 'At Risk Declining', one is ranked as 'At Risk Relict', three are ranked as 'At Risk Recovering', and nine are ranked as 'Not Threatened' under the New Zealand Threat Classification Scheme (Appendix One; Robertson et al, 2017).
+Of these 48 bird species, 23 are typically found in native forest habitats, including 16 native or endemic species and seven introduced and naturalised species.
+The remaining 25 bird species recorded during these counts are marine, coastal or open country species such as kororā / little penguin (Eudyptula minor), tōrea pango / variable oystercatcher and kāhu / swamp harrier (Circus approximans) and are not included in any of the individual species analyses reported below.
+Among the 16 native or endemic bird species recorded during these counts, one is ranked as 'Nationally Vulnerable', one is ranked as 'Nationally Increasing', two are ranked as 'At Risk Declining', one is ranked as 'At Risk Relict', two are ranked as 'At Risk Recovering', and nine are ranked as 'Not Threatened' under the New Zealand Threat Classification Scheme (Appendix One; Robertson et al. 2021).

 The best model to describe the overall trends in encounter rates of native versus introduced birds in native forest habitat in Wellington City parks and reserves over time was the model that assumed that population trends would differ between native versus introduced species.
-This model had a considerably lower AICc value compared to the next closest model considered ( $\Delta$ AICc = 8.63).
-According to this model, the mean number of native birds encountered per count has increased between 2011 and 2020 (the coefficient of year on log abundance was 0.04; 95% CI 0.04 - 0.22).
-Fifty percent more native birds were encountered in 2020 than in 2011, with a mean of 7.3 (± 0.3 SE) native birds encountered per bird count in 2020 compared to 4.9 (± 0.2 SE) native birds per count in 2011.
-The mean number of introduced birds encountered per count has also increased between 2011 and 2020 (the coefficient of year on log abundance was 0.02; 95% CI 0.01-0.03).
-Sixty-one percent more introduced birds were counted in 2020 than in 2011, with a mean of 6.2 (± 0.3 SE) introduced birds encountered per bird count in 2020 compared to 3.8 (± 0.1 SE) introduced birds per count in 2011.
-Over the entire period between 2011 and 2020, native species have increased in abundance at a faster rate than introduced species, as the coefficient of year on log abundance was larger for native species (0.04) than it was for introduced species (0.02) (Figure 3.1.1).
+This model had a considerably lower AICc value compared to the next closest model considered (Δ AICc = 11.6).
+According to this model, the mean number of native birds encountered per count has increased between 2011 and 2021 (the coefficient of year on log abundance was 0.23; 95% CI 0.21 - 0.25).
+Forty-one percent more native birds were encountered in 2021 than in 2011, with a mean of 6.9 (± 0.2 SE) native birds encountered per bird count in 2021 compared to 4.9 (± 0.2 SE) native birds per count in 2011.
+The mean number of introduced birds encountered per count has also increased between 2011 and 2021 (the coefficient of year on log abundance was 0.015; 95% CI 0.010-0.021).
+Thirty-four percent more introduced birds were counted in 2021 than in 2011, with a mean of 5.1 (± 0.2 SE) introduced birds encountered per bird count in 2021 compared to 3.8 (± 0.1 SE) introduced birds per count in 2011.
+Over the entire period between 2011 and 2021, native species have increased in abundance at a faster rate than introduced species, as the coefficient of year on log abundance was larger for native species (0.23) than it was for introduced species (0.015) (Figure 3.1.1).